 It’s a pretty cool place.
 I can hang out with my friends.
 Eat some food.
 Play a game or do some kind of fun art activity . . . sometimes I even help make the smoothies . . . and I actually even helped cook dinner one time . . . but then sometimes I just like to chill out and relax for a little while.
 I don’t know.
 I just feel like I can be myself here.

 Comprehensive Case Management

-From children’s clothing to careerware, toasters to tents, and everythign in between, we work hard to put donations of lightly used items to good use.
+From children’s clothing to career wear, toasters to tents, and everything in between, we work hard to put donations of lightly used items to good use.
 Clients of ours can “shop” for the items they need.
 We can often help a family set up their first apartment or home, and help a mom or dad keep ahead of growing kids.
-Thanks to the outpouring of generosity from the community, we’re testing a pilot program to be able to offer some of the items we have to other partner organziations in the area.
+Thanks to the outpouring of generosity from the community, we are also able to offer some of the items we have to other partner organizations in the area such as AIO Food Pantry, their Back Pack Program, New Hope for Women and the Warren Food Pantry.
 Drop off hours are Monday & Friday from 10:00 a.m. to noon, and Wednesday 2:30-5:00 p.m. or by appointment.
-For furniture dontations, please call ahead as we do not have a lot of storage space but can often connect directly with someone who has a need.
+For furniture donations, please call ahead as we do not have a lot of storage space but can often connect directly with someone who has a need.